Estimated reading time: 9 minutes

 Derivatives tell us how fast a function is changing at a particular point.
 Think of it as the slope of a line tangent to the function’s graph.

-Example: Imagine you’re designing a rocket.
+For example, imagine you’re designing a rocket.
 The derivative of the rocket’s position with respect to time gives us its velocity.

 Integrals

-Integrals are like the opposite of derivatives.
-They help us find the area under a curve, which can be used to calculate things like the volume of a container or the work done by a force.
+Integrals are like the opposite of derivatives, and they play a vital role in various applications.
+For instance, they help us find the area under a curve, which can be used to calculate things like the volume of a container or the work done by a force.
+As an example, imagine you’re designing a dam.
+In this scenario, the integral of the water pressure on the dam’s surface allows us to determine the total force acting on the dam.

 Engineering Applications: